 Advantages:

-• The SmartMeasurement™ family of flow technologies can be a one stop-shop in all the flow measurement requirements in a Solar Thermal Energy plants.
+• The SmartMeasurement™ family of flow technologies can be a one stop-shop for all the flow measurement requirements in Solar Thermal Energy plants.

-• ALVT-Mass vortex flow meter are used for mass flow measurement of steam, hot liquids and superheated water as the heat transfer fluid out of the solar collectors.
+• The SmartMeasurement™ ALVT-Mass vortex flow meters are used for mass flow measurement of steam, hot liquids and superheated water as the heat transfer fluid out of the solar collectors.

-• The SmartMeasurement™ ALMAGWP electromagnetic flow meters are used to measure cooled water flowing back to the solar collectors
+• The SmartMeasurement™ electromagnetic flow meters are used to measure cooled water flowing back to the solar collectors.

 Steam production using waste methane gas from manure digesters